 Air tubs feature jets that blow heated air into the water.
 This creates an effervescent effect thanks to the thousands of tiny bubbles that surround you when taking a bath.
-The jets of this type of massage tub are generally positioned at the bottom of the tub to provide a nice massage around the lower back, legs, and hips.
-Air tubs are typically used to create a relaxing bathing experience that stimulates the senses and releases tension.

 Air tubs have thousands of tiny bubbles that surround the body and invigorate the senses.: